-The Importance of Movement and Exercise For Mental Health
+The Importance of Movement and Exercise for Mental Health

 Moving your body through exercise has a powerful impact on your physical health.
 But movement does much more than affect physical health, it also has a great impact on mental health.
 Exercise and other forms of movement have a wide variety of positive effects on mental health and wellness.
 Studies show that physical activity “is highly beneficial for improving symptoms of depression, anxiety and distress”.
 Let’s walk through the range of ways this can manifest!